airpair/using-es6-harmony-with-nodejs/post.md

 bootstrap.js
 app.js
 ````
-You'll notice, 3 differnt "bootstrap" files.
+You'll notice, 3 different "bootstrap" files.
 Each of these files runs the
 app with a different configuration / mode.
 1. `mocha /test/server/bootstrap.coffee` runs the app in test mode outputting
 mocha reporter results to the terminal.
 When mocha is finished the process